 Cooked tomatoes contain 50-150% more bioavailable lycopene, an antioxidant carotenoid, than raw tomatoes.
 You could use canned or jarred tomatoes to make pasta sauce, or use it to braise vegetables.
 I love to cook fresh green beans, kale or Brussels sprouts with olive oil, canned tomatoes, dried oregano and olives.

 Omega 3 and fiber rich chia seeds swell up and hold on to liquid, turning into an almost gel-like consistency.
 They are great to have on hand for those days you run out of eggs and need one for baking.
 Just swap 1 tablespoon chia mixed with 3 tablespoons water and let it sit 10 minutes.

 I eat pasta at least once a week – it’s easy, satisfying and comforting.
 When I need to use up veggies before they go bad, I usually turn to pasta.
 Throw in roasted or sautéed vegetables, a quick tomato sauce made from canned tomatoes or a pesto using leftover greens, then add beans, canned salmon, nuts or cheese for protein.

 What are your favorite healthy pantry staples?
-Let us know in the comments section or on Twitter at @luvoinc.
-Be sure to unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Share them with us in the comments section below and don’t forget to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.